EU official lambasts Britain's handling of Brexit

 Groundhog Day

-The German EU official also lambasted the quality of British political debate.
+The German EU official lambasted the quality of British political debate.

 Events in Westminster felt "like Groundhog Day", she said, referring to a US film about a day which repeated itself ad infinitum.